 Certain medical and mental health issues frequently accompany autism.
 They include GI disorders, seizures, sleep disturbances, attention deficit and hyperactivity disorder (ADHD), anxiety and phobias.
 Did you know that around one-third of people with autism remain nonverbal?
 And all that’s needed to help is to extend a helping hand to a parent in need.

-You can help make a difference too by taking the Light It Up Blue Quiz to see how much you know about autism.
+You can help make a difference.
 If you’re moved to do so after visiting AutismSpeaks.org, please show your support for and understanding of the challenges faced by individuals with autism by sharing a photo to #LightItUpBlue for Autism Awareness Month too.
-Also, check out Autism Speaks’ nationwide calendar of autism-friendly friendly events and activities in April.
+Also, check out Autism Speaks’ nationwide calendar of autism-friendly friendly events and activities.

 About Autism Speaks